Githeri (Kenyan Corn & Beans) Recipe

 Breaking out of the macaroni box is challenging.
 We want our comfort food.
 But let’s not forget that the internet puts the world at our fingertips.
 Delicious, simple recipes are out there.
 You just have to find them.
 Or just follow me, and I’ll send them directly to you.

 I never claim to cook authentic international dishes.
-I’ve learned a few from globetrotting in my early twenties, but some ingredients or cooking methods are difficult to find or expensive.
+First of all, I’m American.
+I learned a bunch of awesome authentic recipes from globetrotting in my early twenties, but some ingredients or cooking methods are difficult to find or expensive.
 Githeri – Kenyan Corns & Beans – is no exception.
 The traditional method involves an open fire, clay pots, at least 24 hours of slow-cooked perfection.
 Mine only involves a crockpot.
 So it’s inspired by the original, but I can promise the real thing is better.

-Thankfully, the ingredients for Githeri are easy to find, budget-friendly, and forgiving to posers like me.
+Thankfully, the ingredients for Githeri are easy to find, budget-friendly, and forgiving to fangirls like me.

 Easy, Budget-Friendly Stew